The state of Wyoming is scheduled to issue a stablecoin in the first quarter of next year. On the 21st (local time), Wyoming Governor Mark Gordon

 However, at the time, Governor Gordon vetoed the bill for lack of sufficient information and business plan.
 The bill also raised issues of competition with the central bank and the state-issued dollar station.

-This sparked a controversy between Bullcoin and the Federal Reserve.
+This sparked a debate between Bullcoin and the Federal Reserve.
 Umee CEO and co-founder Brent Shu

-Industry executives like Xu predict that private stablecoin issuers will clash with the federation.
+Xu predicted that private stablecoin issuers would clash with the Fed.

-"Kun only represents the underlying assets issued by the Federal Reserve Bank."
+It only represents the underlying assets issued by the Fed."

 2024/08/22 17:25 KST